Interpretable Responsibility Sharing as a Heuristic for Task and Motion Planning: Methodology

-Following prior TAMP formulation ~\cite{doi:10.1146/annurev-control-091420-084139, lgp, garrett2020pddlstream, toussaint2018differentiable}, we employ a search among the symbolic state space $S$, starting from the initial state $s_0$ to find a task plan.
-This search can either be guided or unguided.
-IRS as a heuristic is orthogonal to both of these approaches, as it can guide the search by dividing the problem into sub-problems independent of the underlying exploration strategy.
-In this study, we used a logically unguided search to find task plans.
-In our formulation, we adopt the concept of responsibility sharing, where the agent can utilize auxiliary and non-mandatory objects if it is inferred to increase the agent's effectiveness in completing the task.
-To utilize them, the original problem is divided into sub-problems $\Psi$, which define the usage of the auxiliary objects (e.g., first carry objects on the tray, then carry the tray to the target position).
+Following prior TAMP formulation ~\cite{doi:10.1146/annurev-control-091420-084139, lgp, garrett2020pddlstream, toussaint2018differentiable}, we employ a search among the symbolic state space $S$.
+While this search is typically guided by heuristics, IRS acts as an \textbf{orthogonal meta-heuristic}: it guides the search by structurally dividing the problem into sub-problems, independent of the underlying exploration strategy.
+In this study, we utilize a \textbf{logically unguided search} to isolate and validate the performance gains provided specifically by the IRS formulation.

+In our formulation, we adopt the concept of responsibility sharing, where the agent can utilize auxiliary and non-mandatory objects if inferred to increase effectiveness.
+To efficiently handle the combinatorial complexity of this choice, we decompose the TAMP problem into a set of specialized sub-problems, $\Psi$.
+This design choice allows us to isolate the high-level decision (whether to use a tray) from the low-level motion planning, treating Responsibility Sharing as a distinct meta-heuristic.
+The original problem is divided into sub-problems $\Psi$, which define the usage of the auxiliary objects (e.g., first carry objects on the tray, then carry the tray to the target position).
 These sub-problems are defined under the set of available actions, $A_\psi \subset A$, and the set of sub-goal states, $S_{\text{goal}}(g_\psi)$.
 Hence, the original objective remains, but with additional requirements to satisfy each sub-goal state where auxiliary objects are utilized.

-To determine when to use auxiliary objects, we propose a rule-based decision-making mechanism, ORS.
-ORS is trained with a dataset $D$ prepared by the CPG process.
-This dataset contains initial and goal state descriptions in terms of first-order logic, such as \texttt{tray on table} or \texttt{picked gripper obj}, and a label whether using the auxiliary objects would increase the agent's performance.
-ORS is trained with multiple tasks simultaneously and generates a set of rules $S_c$, defining appropriate conditions to use auxiliary objects in an environment.

-IRS uses these rules to determine when to employ responsibility sharing as a heuristic, thereby improving the agent's effectiveness and interpretability in decision-making by leveraging human bias when it is inferred to be beneficial.